Walton Hall and Gardens is home to the cycle museum owned and run by cycling enthusiast Paul Adams.

-Such is the passion for all things cycling that museum owner Paul Adams has achieved some fairly prestigious accolades; in 2004 The Duke of Kent, representing The Transport Trust presented him a Highly Commended Award in the form of a Restoration Certificate and in 2018 Paul was awarded the Freedom of The City of London for his contribution to cycling history!
+Paul is a pretty big deal when it comes to cycling.
+For example, in 2004, The Duke of Kent, representing The Transport Trust, presented him with a Highly Commended Award in the form of a Restoration Certificate.
+Then in 2018, Paul was awarded the Freedom of The City of London for his contribution to cycling history!
+Kudos.

-If you’re visiting the museum you’ll be able to view a Hobby Horse, Bone Shaker, several Penny Farthings and Safety Bikes.
-There’s also a great selection of lightweight racing and touring bikes including a George Whitlow (a renowned Runcorn frame builder), Johnny and Ruth Helms’s bikes (Johnny drew the cartoons featured in Cycling Weekly for 63 years) and Rex Jones’s very own hand built bike (Rex owned and ran a bicycle shop in Warrington for over 50 years and was very well known in and around Warrington being a very good friend of the museum).
+If you’re visiting the museum, you’ll be able to view a Hobby Horse, a Bone Shaker, several Penny Farthings and Safety Bikes, with a great selection of lightweight racing and touring bikes including a George Whitlow (a renowned Runcorn frame builder).
+There’s also Johnny and Ruth Helms’s bikes – Johnny drew the cartoons featured in Cycling Weekly for 63 years.
+In addition, there’s a hand built bike by Rex Jones.
+Rex Jones was a bit of a Warrington legend who owned and ran a bicycle shop for over 50 years.

 There’s also another gem housed inside the museum.
 Invented by Gloucestershire boot-maker Thomas Shergold in 1878, and thought to be the world’s first rear wheeled chain-driven bicycle.
 With the original at the National Transport Museum, not on view to the public, why not come and see the only replica of the fabled…Shergold bicycle.